vickkykruz/printf/README.md

 ## Printf
 <p align="center" ><img align="center" style="align:center;" src="https://th.bing.com/th/id/R.beeeb35deae61c31d5d3f0b5ee5ff08e?rik=AftuZrBnw7qNAg&pid=ImgRaw&r=0" alt="printf"></p>

-This printf project is first group project in the ALXSE Traning.
-In this project we are tasked to bulid a custome printf `_printf()` that taken format strings and a number of variable arguments and give the apporated result.
+The printf project is a group project in the ALXSE Training where we create a custom printf function, _printf(), that takes format strings and variable arguments to produce the desired output.
+It involves parsing the format string, handling different format specifiers, and utilizing variadic functions.
+The project aims to demonstrate string manipulation, parsing, and teamwork skills in C programming.
 ### Concept Of This Project
 According to <b>Professor Don Colton</b> in his book <b>Secrets Of "printf"</b> his explained that this function was built by computer programmers on serveral occations when they want to read in and print out number, but at a time it stoped.
 And that time it was constructed based on every programmer options and stored the function in the <b>stdio.h</b> header file libray for easy access.
 <br>